 The terrorist or psychopath of the future will not only have access to the Internet or drones.
 They can do even worse by exploiting synthetic biology, nanotechnology and advanced Artificial Intelligence SYSTEMS.

-Tools that "democratize" terror even between different nations. they make it trivial to wreak havoc across international borders.
-And if anyone from anywhere can attack anywhere else, it will put our whole society in crisis.
-Even the system of states, unable to effectively provide for border security in a world where war is ubiquitous and total.
+Tools that "democratize" terror even between different nations. they make it trivial to cause chaos across international borders.
+And if someone from anywhere can attack anywhere else, this will undermine our entire society.
+Even the system of states, incapable of effectively providing border security in a world where war is ubiquitous and total.

 A war of all against all in a frighteningly vulnerable world.